Onset of metallic transition in molecular liquid hydrogen

 In experiments of liquid hydrogen, most of the measures are monitoring the metallization instead of the structural phase transition.
 Therefore, the separation of the two phase transition boundaries allows us to make further quantitative comparison with experimental data, some of which are also plotted in Fig. \ref{fig:4}.
 Apart from the original results of Knudson et al., which was later re-interpreted by Celliers et al.\cite{peter-science-2018}, our new prediction of the insulating-metallic transition boundary are in better agreements with experimental data \cite{zaghoo_pnas_2017,peter-science-2018}.
 Vibrational measurements using e.g. Raman and Infrared spectroscopy have been performed to identify structural transitions of dense solid hydrogen \cite{howie_raman_2015}, and further extension of such techniques are desired to determine the molecular-atomic LLPT.
 On the contrary, theoretical studies of LLPT have mostly focused on structural phase transitions, and there is space for further developments of theoretical methods, e.g. employing other electronic structure calculations.
 Nuclear quantum effects can also lead to a shift of both boundaries by a small amount \cite{morales-prl-2013,vandebund-prl-2021}, but it remains to be investigated whether nuclear quantum effects on MAT and IMT are effectively the same, and how sensitive are nuclear quantum effects to the choice of DFT functional.

 To conclude, we have performed DMC calculations and AIMD simulations of liquid hydrogen at a wide range of pressures and temperatures.
 Our main finding is that the LLPT of hydrogen is in fact two separate transitions that do not coincide with each other.
-Specifically, the insulting-metallic transition occurs before the molecular-atomic phase transition as the temperature and pressure increases, leading to a regime of molecular metallic hydrogen with a width of 30-60 GPa and 300-1000 K. Our results provide an important addition to the current understanding of the phase diagram of hydrogen.
+Although questions remain to be further investigated, such as (i) the nature of the two transitions, i.e. whether they are first-order or continuous phase transitions at thermodynamic limit; (ii) the exact transition pressures and temperatures on the phase diagram.
+Nevertheless, our study shows strong evidence that the insulting-metallic transition occurs before the molecular-atomic phase transition as the temperature and pressure increases, leading to a regime of molecular metallic hydrogen with a width of, at most, 30-60 GPa and 300-1000 K. Our results provide an important addition to the current understanding of the phase diagram of hydrogen.
 Last but not the least, the onset of metallic transition in molecular liquid hydrogen is encouraging for the experimental chasing of the holy grail of metallic hydrogen and the seeking of high temperature superconductor in dense hydrides.

 ~\\